AlessandroPesare/ATCS_Assignment/BigDataIntegration/README.txt

-Details about this project are in this repo:
+Details about this project, which I collaborated on, can be found in the repository: https://github.com/Prox747/linkage-project